nelsonifechukwu/agrive/README.md

 - Check necessary connections @ https://randomnerdtutorials.com/build-an-all-in-one-esp32-weather-station-shield/
 - Edit connections to your taste and update code @ Greenhouse.ino
 - Upload the arduino file into your ESP32/ ESP8266 hardware.

-- Make the connections to the web-server
++ Make the connections to the web-server
+ - Create a profile @ 000webhost
+ - Upload the scripts @ /backend to the file manager
+ - Set up database and import the file @ /backend/symmetri_hackathon
+ - launch the website

+ # Effect

+ After configuration, you should be able to visualize your sensor readings measuring your farm environmental factors from anywhere in the world.